Panoptikum-social/blog.panoptikum.social/pages/listener-manual.md

 ### Suggest a Podcast

-A podcast gets listed in Panoptikum when it is subscribed by at least one of it's registered users.
+A podcast gets listed in Panoptikum when it is subscribed by at least one of its registered users.
 If you want to add just one podcast, do so with <kbd>Suggest a Podcast</kbd>.

 You will be counted as a subscriber in the database.
 If you want to